NINNiT/xenbak/README.md

 ## Dependencies

-Docker images come with a all dependencies included.
+Docker images come with all dependencies included.
 Manual installation requires the following dependencies.

 ### Required